Trustworthiness of Stochastic Gradient Descent in Distributed Learning: Related Work and Problem Setup

 \subsection{Top-K SGD and PowerSGD}

 \textbf{Top-K SGD} reduces the communication load by selecting only the top $K$ gradient elements with the largest magnitudes, forming a sparse representation.
-This approach maintains a close approximation to the full gradient, allowing the transmission of the most important information while discarding less critical components.
+This approach maintains a close approximation to the full gradient, allowing the transmission of the most important information while discarding less critical components \cite{wangni2018gradient}.
 The addition of error feedback further enhances Top-K SGD by accumulating any missed gradient information in subsequent updates.
-This algorithm is widely used in large-scale distributed learning due to its simplicity and effectiveness in reducing the volume of data exchanged with the server\cite{alistarh2018convergence}.
+This algorithm is widely used in large-scale distributed learning due to its simplicity and effectiveness in reducing the volume of data exchanged with the server \cite{2019powersgd}.

-\textbf{PowerSGD} offers an alternative approach by employing a low-rank matrix approximation to compress the gradient.
-Instead of transmitting the full gradient vector, PowerSGD represents it with most largest low-rank matrices, thereby capturing the primary directions of the gradient while ignoring smaller components.
-This compression mechanism captures the most significant directions of the gradient while discarding smaller components, significantly reducing the communication cost.
+\textbf{PowerSGD} offers an alternative approach is to compress the gradients by approximating them with low-rank matrices.
+Instead of transmitting the full gradient vector, achieving substantial communication reduction in structured layers, and significantly reducing the communication cost.
 Vogels et all. demonstrated that PowerSGD surpasses standard SGD in performance on a multiple GPUs setup, even on high-speed networks.
 By significantly reducing communication time 54\% for ResNet18 on CIFAR10, also lowered overall training time by 24\%, all while maintaining model accuracy within 1\% of uncompressed SGD \cite{2019powersgd}.
 These make PowerSGD a superior choice compared to other compression-based SGD algorithms.